 Signing up and depositing money with a sportsbook is easy.
 Withdrawing from a sportsbook and receiving the winnings you’ve accrued is where the process gets a little more complicated.

-There are also justifiable hurdles that can postpone withdrawals.
-As mentioned before, if you haven’t gone through the account verification process before your first withdrawal, you will be required to send documents verifying your identity before you can get your money out.
+There are justifiable hurdles that can postpone withdrawals.
+If you haven’t gone through the account verification process before withdrawing from a sportsbook, you will be required to send documents verifying your identity before you can get your money out.
 This can delay your ability to put in a withdrawal request by up to 72 hours.
-The process is long, but a necessary step sportsbooks take to ween out any potential fraudsters.
+The process is long, but a necessary step sportsbooks take to weed out any potential fraudsters.

 The amount of documentation needed can varies by sportsbook, but every book will request a government-issued ID at a minimum.
 This is any valid photo ID that bears the same name as the betting account holder: a driver’s license, health card, passport, etc. You will need to send either a scan or photograph of this identification to the sportsbook for processing.